Taken from a sermon by George Wright, Senior Pastor, Shades Mountain Baptist Church

 Looking at all the pain and brokenness in the world, how badly do we need to see this verse in action?
 But, is this even possible?
 With so many opinions, agendas, and needs to choose from, how do we live out the words of Romans 12?

 We live from the overflow.
-We remember what God did during our time of need and do likewise.
+We remember what God did for us in our time of need and do likewise.

 We live from the overflow of what we’ve experienced firsthand.